News & tips

-Data linking can be used to prevent holding many copies of the same data.
-For example maintaining one master price list and linking any other spreadsheet that needs that same information.
-It helps maintain data accuracy as only one spreadsheet needs to be updated for price changes.
-It is an excellent method of showing a summary of up to date data.
+This helps maintain data accuracy as only one spreadsheet needs to be updated for price changes.
+It is an excellent way to make it very simple to create a summary of up to date data.

-Before we start, here is what a sheet of the source data looks like:
+Before we start, here is what a sheet of the source data in excel looks like:

-The formula bar will show were the information has been linked to, the sheet name and the cell number:
+The formula bar will show where the information has been linked to, the sheet name, an exclamation mark and the cell number:

-If you use this method the cell is entered as an absolute cell reference
+If you use this method, the cell is entered as an absolute cell reference.
+You can learn all about all types of cell references with this comprehensive guide.

-You can also link to multiple sheets and cells to a single cell with a function, in the example below the total spend on communications for three years has been show on the summary sheet:
+In the example below, the total spend on communications for three years has been shown on the summary sheet:

-To do this you will use method one above but after clicking on the first communication total in 2010 press ‘+’ then move to the 2009 sheet and click on the communication total and press ‘+’, click on 2008 communication total and press enter.
+To do this, you will use method 1 above but after clicking on the first total in 2010, press ‘+’ then click the next piece of data and so on.